awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 Host: search-my-sample-domain-ih2lhn2ew2scurji.us-west-2.es.amazonaws.com
 ```

-If you receive an `Invalid Host Header` error, check that your client includes the Amazon ES domain endpoint \(and not, for example, its IP address\) in the `Host` header\.
+If you receive an `Invalid Host Header` error when making a request, check that your client includes the Amazon ES domain endpoint \(and not, for example, its IP address\) in the `Host` header\.

 ## Can't Downgrade After Upgrade<a name="aes-troubleshooting-upgrade-snapshot"></a>